romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## transaction

-All queries within a transaction are executed on the same database connection, and run the entire set of queries as a single unit of work.
+All queries within a transaction are executed on the same database connection and run the entire set of queries as a single unit of work.
 Any failure will mean the database will rollback any queries executed on that connection to the pre-transaction state.

 Transactions are handled by passing a handler function into `db.transaction`.

-`COMMIT` happens automatically after `.transaction` callback was successfully resolved, `ROLLBACK` is done automatically if callback fails.
+`COMMIT` happens automatically after the `.transaction` callback was successfully resolved, and `ROLLBACK` is done automatically if the callback fails.

-`.transaction` method exists both on object returned by `createDb` and on table wrappers returned by `db(table, () => schema)`.
+`.transaction` method exists both on the object returned by `createDb` and on table wrappers returned by `db(table, () => schema)`.

 ```ts
 import { createDb } from 'pqb'